 The Federal Railroad Administration (FRA) will act as the lead Federal agency on this project.
 The Federal Highway Administration (FHWA) will act as a cooperating agency.

 As a subconsultant to Baker, Mott MacDonald will coordinate with the railroads, including Norfolk Southern, CSX-Transportation, and NC Railroad along with the North Carolina Rail Division and validate designs from the S. West Street Extension Alternatives Study performed in May 2010.
 Our staff will develop traffic volumes with the project and perform a traffic analysis for the study area including any recommended improvements based on project traffic impacts.

 Mott MacDonald staff will be involved in traffic analysis, design, QA/QC, estimating, coordination, and public involvement.

-- This project will coordinate with the ongoing EA being prepared by the NCDOT for the development of Raleigh Union Station (RUS), which has received Tiger Grant funding, & its associated rail improvements in order to ensure consistency.
+To ensure consistency, Mott MacDonald is coordinating with the ongoing Environmental Assessment being prepared by the NCDOT for the development of Raleigh Union Station, which has received Tiger Grant funding, and its associated rail improvements.

-- Due to historic issues & the urban area associated with the proposed West Street Extension, considerable effort has been put into public & agency coordination
+Due to historic issues and the urban area associated with the proposed West Street Extension, considerable effort has been put into public and agency coordination.